filamentphp/filament/README.md

 # Alpine

-A lightweight base admin for your Laravel app.
+A lightweight admin for your Laravel app.

 _[In Active Development]_